Siege of Taiz: 2019

 In 2019, the war continues, but a prisoner swap was carried out across the front line in Taiz on December 19, 2019.
 This swap released 75 affiliates of the internationally recognized government, along with 60 affiliated with the Houthis.

+A member of the Sudanese Armed Forces was kidnapped on April 3, in the district of Mukha.
+Hours later the soldier was found dead, and the attack is attributed by the Al-Amaliqah Brigades.

 On April 19, terrorists opened fire on a police patrol in Al-Jomhouri, Taizz, killing a senior security officer.
 The next day, a sniper shot dead a civilian in Taizz.
 Days later, suspected Abu Abbas Brigade militants clashed with security forces members, in Jumhuri, Taizz, Yemen, leaving a civilian killed and eight other wounded in the ensuing clashes.

 2020

 The frontline of the battle has solidified into a scar across the city, running from east to west, and vegetation has grown in the no-man's land.

 On 5 April, at least 5 women were killed and 28 people injured when shelling hit the woman's section of Taiz's main prison.
 The shelling came from the part of the divided city controlled by the Houthis.

-On 8 April, Saudi-led coalition spokesman Turki Al-Maliki announced a two-week ceasefire, in part to avoid the COVID-19 pandemic.
+On 8 April, Saudi-led coalition spokesman Turki Al-Maliki announced a two-week ceasefire in view of the COVID-19 pandemic.
 Saudi vice defence minister Prince Khalid bin Salman tweeted that Saudi Arabia would contribute $500 million to the U.N. humanitarian response plan for Yemen in 2020 and another $25 million to help combat the spread of the coronavirus.
-In 7 August of 2020, militants ambushed Mohamed Salem al-Kholani, the Taizz Military Police commander in Jabal Habashy district, Taizz.
+On 7 August 2020, militants ambushed Mohamed Salem al-Kholani, the Taizz Military Police commander in Jabal Habashy district, Taizz.
 The attack left three of his bodyguards wounded, and the commander result unharmed.